retaildevcrews/istio/README.md

 ## TODO

 - Not working yet
-  - need to merge the kind configs
   - Prometheus
   - Grafana
-  - need to figure out what has to be left deployed
+  - need to figure out what has to be deployed vs make create
     - make clean
     - make deploy